 For teens 13 and older, a job means extra spending money and a first taste of grown-up responsibility.
-Teen jobs help kids get involved in the community, gain experience and have a good time learning with co-workers and customers.
-If you look hard enough, there are many jobs for younger teens.
+Jobs that hire at 13 help kids get involved in the community, gain experience, and have a good time learning with co-workers and customers.
+If you look hard enough, there are many jobs that hire teens 13 and older.

 Newspaper delivery has been a popular teen job for decades.

 Depending on the volume of customers and size of your route, tasks include:

 - Pick up papers from the newspaper distribution center